zoe-pith/pith-site/sections/tickets.md

 Cold cucumber soup with sheep's yogurt
 Beef tartare toast with pickled green tomatoes
 Crispy (but barely cooked) salmon with nice salt
+Porcini and asparagus crisped in miso butter
+Summer corn with habanero and lemon verbena
-Baby potatoes stewed with windowsill herbs
+Small potatoes stewed with windowsill herbs
 Butter lettuce with radishes and anchovy
-Ramps and morels crisped in miso butter
+Watermelon, feta, and mint salad
-Rhubarb tart with toasted almond ice cream
+Rhubarb tart with hazelnut and rhubarb ice creams

 # reservations